 - Now, you can select the public view option in the browser and create a public view from a private view.

-You can use this trick to change a personal view to public both in SharePoint On-premises and SharePoint Online.
+You can use this trick to change a personal view to the public, both in SharePoint On-premises and SharePoint Online.